 Cherish my time with those I love;

-Look for the privilege in serving another person; and
+Look for the privilege of serving another person; and

 Care for my own physical and spiritual needs as I care for others.

 Just a little more.